joaen/animation-retargeting-tool/README.md

 # Animation Retargeting Tool for Maya

- A tool for transferring animation data and mocap from a skeleton to a custom rig with a few clicks in Autodesk Maya.
+ A tool for transferring animation data and mocap from a skeleton to a custom rig in Autodesk Maya.

 Installation:
 1. Add ***animation_retargeting_tool.py*** to your Maya scripts folder (Username\Documents\maya\scripts).